tendai98/Net-Bridge/README.md

 - **Interface Configuration**: The script uses `busybox ifconfig` to configure the input interface with the specified `<gateway-ip>`.
 You can customize this part of the script to meet your network's addressing needs.

 - **DHCP Server**: The script starts a DHCP server on the input interface to provide IP addresses to devices connected to the bridge.
 You can adjust the DHCP configuration by editing the `dhcp.conf` file.

+## Note
+ - **I included an busybox binary so that the script works out of the box, but you can use your own busybox installation

 ## License